winstoncheong/academic-webpage/recit/2022spring/index.md

 	* Changelog:
 		* Mar 1, 2022: Added margin notes for the supplement formulas, add $\pi$ formulas and "formulas for negatives".
 Added separator for post-midterm-2 material.
 Added section on sketching sinusoidal functions (Covered in Hw 5.
 Section 2.5 of Nagy's textbook).
 		* Mar 29, 2022: Added Section 3.1 Material (dot product and skew product, dot/skew product theorem, vector angle formulas).
 Added separator for post-midterm-3 material.
 Clarified how to read off values from sine graph.
 Added useful info for inverse trig functions.
+		* Apr 4, 2022: Added information on the problems of evaluating arctrig(trig()).
+Added formulas for how Nagy does this type of problem.
+Added more about vector geometry (unit direction vector, vector magnitude, deconstruction and reconstruction).
+Added material for hw 8 (orthogonality, projection, area of parallelogram and triangle, law of sines, law of cosines, general triangle solving)

 ## Other Resources
 * [Paul Dawkins (Lamar U) > Cheatsheets](http://tutorial.math.lamar.edu/Extras/CheatSheets_Tables.aspx)